LauHeyer/Hellogit/README.md

 # Hellogit
-### The local project of github was pushed for the first time.
+### The local project of github is pushed for the first time.